 ARTICHOKE garlics are so named due to their overlapping layers of cloves.
 When stressed they can bolt but usually they have no true flower stalk, making them suitable for braiding.
 Easy to grow, Artichoke varieties have broad leaves and a sprawling growth habit.
 The bulbs mature mid season, are round and can get quite large.
 They have a simple flavor, are generally mild in heat and can store up to nine months from harvest.
 Artichokes may produce 60-70 cloves per pound.
 Artichokes are $8 per ¼ lb; $14 per ½ lb; $20 per lb. except for Polish White.

-Ail de Pays Parne: This French variety has darker purple coloration on the wrappers than than other Artichokes, though bulbs tend to be slightly smaller and have fewer cloves per bulb as well.
+Ail de Pays Parne: This French variety has the darkerest purple coloration on the wrappers of the Artichokes, though bulbs tend to be slightly smaller and have fewer cloves per bulb as well.
 It has a mild, sweet flavor.
 1 lb. limit

 Beekeepers’ Sicilian: this very unusual Artichoke has only 5-6 massive cloves in a single layer.
-In other respects it is like other Artichokes with characteristic leaf architecture, simple flavor and excellent storage.
+It matures a little earlier than other Artichokes but otherwise it has the same characteristic leaf architecture, simple flavor and good storage.
 Brought to Wisconsin by Sicilian immigrants in the 1920s, who, as the name suggests, were beekeepers by trade.
 10 lb. limit

-Corsican Red: This strain from the Mediterranean island of Corsica, birthplace of Napoléon, has more red coloration than the other Artichokes.
+Corsican Red: This strain from the Mediterranean island of Corsica, birthplace of Napoléon, has more red-purple coloration than the other Artichokes.
 Corsican history is colorful as well.
 Conquered by just about every regional empire at some point, it has been under French rule since 1768.
 After forty years of often violent independence struggles, nationalists have gained power.
 A destination sought by tourists and of late, refugees; it also has one of the highest per capita murder rates in Europe, largely mafia related assassinations.
 The word for garlic in Corsican is nearly the same as in Italian: “aglia” The garlic is mild with a fresh green flavor, well suited to Mediterranean cuisine.
-1 lb. limit
+A note on harvest timing: the colors show in the outer scales of the bulbs so if that’s to show it’s better harvested when there are more green leaves remaining, like six, rather than less.
+10 lb. limit